 1608 – Juliana Morell (Spanish nun) First woman to earn a doctorate degree – Doctor of Laws degree

 1865 Elizabeth Garrett Anderson (1836 – 1917) – Britain’s first qualified female doctor.
-She passed the medical exam and obtained a licence (LSA) from the Society of Apothecaries .
-She set up her own medical practise.
-In 1873 was the first women to be admitted to the British Medical association (BMA)
+She passed the medical exam and obtained a licence (LSA) from the Society of Apothecaries.
+She set up her own medical practice.
+In 1873 was the first women to be admitted to the British Medical Association (BMA)

 1875 – Stefania Wolicka, first women to receive honours degree in the modern era – from the University of Zurich in 1875.